vincentcasseau/vincentcasseau.github.io/how-tos-cfd-chemistry.md

 **NB:** All species present in the <dictkey>species()</dictkey> list must be present in the <dictkey>coeff()</dictkey> list, no more, no less.

 ### 3.3  Increase robustness
-Backward reaction rates may sometimes cause problems in the low-temperature regions and yield the simulation to crash.
+Backward reaction rates may sometimes cause problems in low-temperature regions and yield the simulation to crash.
 A minimum temperature value, <dictkey>Tmin</dictkey>, can be introduced into the rate calculations to increase robustness [Scalabrin, 2007].
 A switch called <dictkey>modifiedTemperature</dictkey> located in the <dict>chemistryProperties</dict> dictionary is there for this purpose.

 ```c++
 modifiedTemperature on;